jrcajide/Google-Tag-Manager-Best-Practice-Guide/readme.md

-## Google Tag Manager Best Practise Guide
+## Google Tag Manager Best Practice Guide

 There are 3 key areas to Google Tag Manager